 Enrolling a new child often means printing and receiving forms, in-person visits to verify information and a certain amount of back and forth with families.
 Instead of dealing with that, move the entire process online so parents can take their time and complete the process from home.

-Online enrollment is also a big time-saver for your staff.
+Online enrollment is also a big time-saver for your child care center staff.
 Moving process online allows your staff to review submitted information right away and approve enrollment quickly.
 If you partner with a child care management system that allows you to store documents online as well as print them on demand, you’re guaranteed to comply federal regulations and retention schedules.

 Offering a user-friendly online enrollment process also helps you make a better impression with your families.
 After all, you don’t want your first few interactions with new parents to be back-and-forth emails about missing fields or messy handwriting!